frustra/strayphotons/README.md

 ### Install build dependencies

-- Linux: `cmake build-essential xorg-dev libxrandr-dev astyle mesa-common-dev` (or equivalent for your distro).
+- Linux: `cmake build-essential xorg-dev libxrandr-dev astyle mesa-common-dev astyle` (or equivalent for your distro).
 There might be some missing dependencies in this list, add any you find.

 - Windows: cmake, Visual Studio 14 (2015).